The-Pattern-Hunter/principles-of-genetics-interactive/README.md

 - 🎓 Students reached: [To be tracked]
 - 🏛️ Institutions using: [To be tracked]
 - 🌍 Countries: [To be tracked]
-- 📥 Downloads from Zenodo: [Auto-tracked via DOI]
+- 📥 Downloads: [Auto-updated via GitHub]

 ---